cloudnative-pg/cloudnative-pg.github.io/content/blog/contributor-highlight-gabriele-quaresima/index.md

 at EDB, where he builds products on top of CloudNativePG.
 When he joined the company, he immediately started to work with the CloudNativePG team.
-The open source operator and the closed source ones running on top of it represent his learning path and entry point to the Kubernetes, and the PostgreSQL world.
+The open source operator and the closed source ones running on top of it represent his learning path and entry point to Kubernetes and the PostgreSQL world.

 Gabriele now feels at home in the PostgreSQL and the Kubernetes communities.
 "I attended several PGDays and KCD / CND (Kubernetes Community Days / Cloud